gauravdeshmukh/Codechef-AC-Code-Downloader/README.md

 That's it.

-By default files are save to the same folder, in which script resides
+By default, files are saved in the same folder, in which script resides

 Enjoy :)